 The maternal antibodies for distemper are fairly predictable and are usually low enough for vaccination to be effective at eight or nine weeks of age.
 In the case of parvovirus however, the maternal antibodies last a lot longer in most puppies, so vaccinating at eight or nine weeks wouldn’t be all that effective.

+At nine weeks of age, 88% of the puppies in the study showed a response to the vaccine.
+At 12 weeks, 100% of the puppies were protected.
 Some vaccines will provide protection earlier or later.
 What this study shows is that vaccinating puppies under 12 weeks of age for parvo, and certainly under nine weeks of age, is a high risk – low reward approach.

 Clearly, we need to take a better look at how many vaccines our puppies receive at one time, and also whether they need those vaccines at all.